Current letter update: 7/4/20 Geez - already!

 Here's a new color for the packs - orange X Grid.
 I like it.
 This is an LBP 39 P&G. It has won the contest to be the pack photo for December!
 It has a Full Spectra bottom, and the rear quick release daypack pocket is also X grid.

 Here's the latest Full Spectra pack; an LBP 40 P&G and the pack photo for November.
 The Full Spectra Daisy chains qualify it to be a Halloween pack though.

-Some of the latest packs finished and shipping this week. - These will be website shots for October: First is a Full Spectra LBP 36 P&G. This is a copy of the Headliner pack on the LBP 36 page that is made of full dyneema from a few years ago.
-The 2nd pack is a S-Sarc P&G with Full Spectra reinforcing over Dyneema X-Grid, and pack 3 is a S-Sarc+2 P&G for a tall guy.
+Some of the latest packs finished and shipping this week. - These will be website shots for October: First is a Full Spectra LBP 36 P&G. This is a copy of the Headliner pack on the LBP 36 page that was made a few years ago.
+The 2nd pack is a S-Sarc P&G with Full Spectra reinforcing over X-Grid, and pack 3 is a S-Sarc+2 P&G for a tall guy.
 It's made of periwinkle Hi-Tenacity nylon with a Full Spectra kangaroo pocket.
 He wanted a colorful pack for going out with his kids!